Hi, I’m Sam Ochstein. Thanks for checking out my blog.

 I wrote dozens of stories as a kid and continued honing my writing skills through high school, college, and grad school.
 I was an English major when I first went to college, worked as a stringer reporter in the summers, and started my professional career as a journalist at age 21.

 When I was 30, I became an ordained minister and lead pastor.
 I wrote and delivered a public, educational, persuasive speech — otherwise known as a sermon — nearly every Sunday over 10 years while serving three different congregations.
 I also published some articles and book reviews along the way.

 In 2018 I left the vocational ministry and transitioned to the business world.
-I’m currently a quality engineer at a tier 1 auto supply manufacturer and am pursuing a degree in industrial & manufacturing engineering from Indiana Tech.

 Several years ago I came across this opening line from Thomas C. Oden’s Systematic Theology, in which his project was to distill and summarize what he considered the classical consensus of Christian faith:

 Because of piety’s penchant for taking itself too seriously, theology — more than literary, humanistic, and scientific studies — does well to nurture a modest, unguarded sense of comedy.
 Some comic sensibility is requried to keep in due proportion the pompous pretensions of the study of divinity.
 (Systematic Theology, vol. 1, 1).